MicroEJ/docs/PlatformDeveloperGuide/frontpanel.rst

 device, and is displayed in a window on the user's development machine when the application is executed in the Simulator.

-The Front Panel has been designed to be an implementation of MicroUI library (see xxx).
+The Front Panel has been designed to be an implementation of MicroUI library (see :ref:`section_ui_simulation`).
 However it can be use to show a hardware device, blink a LED, interact with user without using MicroUI library.

 Functional Description
 ======================